willwade/AACProcessors/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to all AAC software providers for their documentation
-- Contributors to the project
+- OpenAAC
 - The AAC community for their feedback and support